noetix/Simple-ORM/README.md

 For example:

-    // Include the SimpleOrm class
+    // Include the Simple ORM class
     include 'SimpleOrm.class.php';

     // Connect to the database using mysqli